 Fighting for Change

-The Hong Kong Shark Foundation has been working hard to change the tides by reducing the consumption of shark fin in Hong Kong and raising awareness about shark conservation through campaigning, educating school children, and government lobbying.
+The Hong Kong Shark Foundation has been working hard to change the tide by reducing the consumption of shark fin in Hong Kong and raising awareness about shark conservation through campaigning, educating school children, and government lobbying.
 However, with no regulation on shark consumption in Hong Kong, and no guarantee that the products served in our city’s restaurants do not fall under the “endangered” category, it seems that the power to change the situation for the better lies with our city’s people – a message the Foundation is striving to convey.

-“Hong Kong people are consuming a lot more shark fin than we think,” says Prentice Koo, head of campaign for Hong Kong Shark Foundation.
-“We believe that the public may not be “walking the talk” and passively consuming shark fin, since it’s on nearly all set menus we surveyed.
+“Hong Kong people are consuming a lot more shark fin than we think,” says Prentice Koo, head of the campaign for the Hong Kong Shark Foundation.
+“We believe that the public may not be “walking the talk” and passively consuming shark fin since it’s on nearly all set menus we surveyed.
 We call on the Hong Kong public to help conserve these important marine species and send a strong signal to the retailers of shark fin, by demanding shark fin-free menus and by not consuming shark fin soup.”